nslay/ircbnx/ReadMe.txt

 either extract the archive where it best suits you, or copy the executable, response.txt, and bot.ini to the desired location.

+Once installed and configured, simply run "ircbnx" from the command line.

+NOTE: It will NOT produce output, but it should be working properly.
+      Be sure to check "bot.log" for additional information.

 #######################################################################
 # Configuration                                                       #
 #######################################################################

+For simplicity and flexibility, the configuration file format is INI.
+Every IRCBNX config file must have a "global" section and a "profiles" key specifying a comma delimited list of bot configurations to examine.

+For example:

+[global]
+profiles=bot1,bot2

+In this example, two bots, "bot1" and "bot2" are to be examined.

+Each bot profile listed in "profiles" references a section with the following configurations

+enabled - Whether the configuration is to be loaded or not (use 0 or 1). server - The hostname or IP address of the IRC server. port - The service or port number to use. nickname - The nickname to use. username - The username to use when registering the connection. realname - The real name to use when registering the connection. homechannels - A comma delimited list of channels to join. nickserv - The nickserv service name (if any). nickservpassword - The password to identify with the nickserv (if any). shitlist - The shit list file to use. accesslist - The access list file to use.

+For example:

+[bot1]
+server=some.irc.network.com
+port=6667
+nickname=enslay
+username=nslay
+realname=Nathan Lay
+homechannels=#ircbnx,#freebsd

+This example corresponds to the configuration of bot profile "bot1" as mentioned above.

 #######################################################################
 # Access List Format                                                  #